deltics/deltics.io.filesearch/README.md

   end;
 ```

-At least one filename **MUST** be specified or the search will not yield any results.
-To search
+At least one folder **MUST** be specified or the search will not yield any results.
+If no filename
-in the current directory, the convenience method `InCurrentDir` may be used:
+is specified then the search will return all files (`*.*`).

+Convenience methods are provided for specifying the current directory (`CurrentDir`) or to include
+folders on the environment PATH variable (`OnPATH`).

+## Re-Using Search Objects and COnfiguration

+The `Filename` and all of the folder configuration methods support an optional `aReplaceExisting`
+parameter.
+This is `FALSE` by default, so that filenames or folders are _added_ to the current
+search configuration.
+If `TRUE` is specified instead, then any current configuration is replaced
+by the configuration being added.

+The `Files` and `Folders` yields similarly provide an optional `aReplacingContents` parameter that
+determines whether search results are added to the existing contents of a specified list, or will
+replace any existing content.

+These optional paramters enable search objects to be re-used, for example when searching for
+different files in the same set of folders or for the same file(s) in different folders.

 ```
-   FileSearch.InCurrentDir
+  // Seach for JPEG files in the current directory and sub-folders, yielding the results
+  //  in a 'files' stringlist, replacing the contents each time the search is executed.

+   search := FileSearch.Filename('*.jpg;*.jpeg')
+              .CurrentDir
+              .SubFolders
+              .Yielding.Files(files, TRUE);

+   search.Execute;
+   ..

+  // Now repeat the same search but looking only for PNG files

+   search.Filename('*.png', TRUE).Execute;

 ```

+## Filename Patterns

-One or more Filename may be specified to search for, using wildcard patterns as required.
-For
+As illustrated above, a `Filename` may be specified to search for using wildcard patterns as
-example, to search for `mp4` and `mkv` files in a folder `d:\media` and any subfolders:
+required.
+For example, to search for `mp4`, `mkv`, `avi` and `mov` files in a folder `d:\media`
+and any subfolders.

+Multiple filenames or patterns may be specified using a `;` delimiter:

 ```
    var
      movies: IStringList;
    begin
-     FileSearch.InFolder('d:\media')
+     FileSearch.Folder('d:\media')
        .Filename('*.mp4')
        .Filename('*.mkv')
+       .Filename('*.avi;*.mov')
        .Subfolders
        .Yielding.Files(movies)
        .Execute;